Raghavendracv/SelfPaceLearning/Technical_Summary.md

 **NOSQL**
  * Suitable for Availability.
  * Major companies use them for analytics purposes.
- * Redundancy Factor and Quroum mechanisu is used to achieve distributed consensus while returning data.
+ * Redundancy Factor and Quorum mechanism is used to achieve distributed consensus while returning data.
  * ACID properties are not promised to be maintained.
  * Not read optimized but suitable for write intensive applications.
  * Hard to setup relationship between tables.